 Sophia was then transferred to Westmead hospital where her family was given the heartbreaking news...

 Doctors had found a large, aggressive tumour behind the left side of her face, in the sinonasal region.
 Little Sophia was diagnosed with a rare germ cell tumour.

-Since her diagnosis, Sophia has endured an MRI, CT scans, PET scans, a nasal endoscopy, a biopsy, a central line insertion, 3 rounds of chemotherapy and blood transfusions.
+Since her diagnosis, Sophia has endured an MRI, CT scans, PET scans, a nasal endoscopy, a surgery, a biopsy, a central line insertion, 3 rounds of chemotherapy and multiple blood transfusions.

 Sophia’s mum told us, “From 3 months old, we have called Sophia "small but strong" and it is just so fitting because over the last few months she has been just so strong and resilient.
 She has taught us so much.”

 Sophia, we’re riding for YOU this October, inspired by your strength and resilience.
 GO SOPHIA!